2024 Big Sky Conference men's basketball tournament

 The 2024 Big Sky Conference men's basketball tournament was the postseason tournament for the 2023-24 season in the Big Sky Conference, The tournament was held from March 9–13 at Idaho Central Arena in Boise, Idaho.
 It was the 49th edition of the tournament, which debuted in 1976.
-The tournament winner, Montana State, received an automatic bid to the 2024 NCAA Division I Men's Basketball Tournament.
+Fifth-seeded Montana State won the title and received an automatic bid to the NCAA tournament.

 Seeds

-The ten teams will be seeded by conference record, with a tiebreaker system for identical conference records.
-The top six teams will receive a first-round bye.
+The ten teams were seeded by conference record, with a tiebreaker system for identical conference records.
+The top six teams received a first-round bye.